mozilla/pkipolicy/rootstore/policy.md

-When a CA operator fails to comply with any requirement of this policy - whether it be a misissuance, a procedural or operational issue, or any other variety of non-compliance - the event is classified as an incident.
-Any matter discovered during the course of an audit giving rise to a qualification, a modified opinion, or a non-conformity, is also considered an incident and MUST be reported to Mozilla as soon as the CA operator is made aware.
-In some cases, there may be disagreement between the CA operator and the auditor on the nature or severity of the situation.
-However, CA operators MUST report these as incidents to Mozilla.
-In these circumstances, reported incidents may be resolved as INVALID, if Mozilla determines that there has been no non-compliance or that they are not a matter of concern.
-At a minimum, CAs MUST promptly report all incidents to Mozilla in the form of an [Incident Report][Incident-Report], and MUST regularly update the Incident Report until the corresponding bug is marked as resolved in the mozilla.org [Bugzilla][Bugzilla] system by a Mozilla representative.
+When a CA operator fails to comply with any requirement of this policy - whether it be a misissuance, a procedural or operational issue, or any other variety of non-compliance - the event is classified as an incident and MUST be reported to Mozilla as soon as the CA operator is made aware.
+At a minimum, CA operators MUST promptly report all incidents to Mozilla in the form of an [Incident Report][Incident-Report].
+Any matter documented in an audit as a qualification, a modified opinion, or a non-conformity is also considered an incident and MUST have a corresponding Incident Report.
+CA operators
+MUST regularly update the Incident Report until the corresponding bug is marked as resolved in the mozilla.org [Bugzilla][Bugzilla] system by a Mozilla representative.
 CAs SHOULD cease issuance until the problem has been prevented from reoccurring.